Hitscan spread changes depending on the on view angle

 Apply a true 3D rotation to bullet trajectories when calculating random variations of individual bullets.
 This fixes the problem that looking up/down at a steep angle would cause the trajectories to get smaller offsets.

 All the bullet-firing weapons are affected: pistol, shotgun, super shotgun, chaingun.

-#2 Updated by skyjake about 2 months ago
+#2 Updated by skyjake over 1 year ago

 This happens because the random variations of the bullet directions are not applied in true 3D.
 The direction is specified as a yaw angle and a Z slope, and the variations simply modify those values with small offsets.